Speculative Trading, Prospect Theory and Transaction Costs

 A sequential optimal stopping problem featuring an S-shaped utility function is solved to identify the entry and exit time of the market by the agent.
 The solution approach is based on a backward induction idea.
 In the first stage, we focus on the exit strategy of the agent: Conditional on the ownership of the asset purchased at a given price level (which determines the agent’s reference point), the optimal liquidation problem is solved.
 Then the value function of this exit problem reflects the utility value of purchasing the asset at different price level.
 Upon comparison against the utility value of inaction, we obtain the payoff function of the real option to purchase the asset which is then used in the second stage problem concerning the entry decision of the agent: The agent picks the optimal time to enter the trade as to maximize the expected payoff of this real option to purchase the asset.

-Martingale method is employed to solve the underlying optimal stopping problems, which has an important advantage over the classical variational inequalities approach.
-The traditional route to solve an optimal stopping problem is to first conjecture a candidate optimal stopping rule and then the dynamic programming principle is invoked to derive a free boundary value problem that the value function should satisfy.
-This approach will work for as long as we are able to identify the correct form of the optimal stopping rule but this exercise may not be trivial.
+The traditional route to analyze an optimal stopping problem is to first conjecture a candidate optimal stopping rule and then the dynamic programming principle is invoked to derive a free boundary value problem that the value function should satisfy.
+Then one can attempt to solve for the free boundaries via value matching and smooth pasting.
+For this approach to work, we need to correctly identify the form of the optimal stopping rule but this exercise may not be trivial.
 As it turns out, the optimal continuation region of our entry problem can either be connected or disconnected depending on the model parameters.
 It is thus difficult to adopt such a guess-and-verify approach since we do not know the correct form of the optimal stopping rule upfront.